 You're going to miss planned writing days.
 At times, things will go off-course.
 Unexpected distractions are going to arise.
 We all have healthy periods, as well as periods of illness.

-Rather than get stressed out or become discouraged by unexpected challenges, try to anticipate delays and distractions in the road ahead, deal with them when they arise, and then get back on-track towards pursuing your goals.
+Rather than get stressed out or become discouraged by unexpected challenges, try to anticipate delays and distractions on the road ahead, deal with them when they arise, and then get back on track towards pursuing your goals.

-How to Turn Any Ebook into an Audiobook
+How to Turn Any E-book into an Audiobook

 I'm a huge fan of audiobooks.